swcarpentry/shell-novice/00-intro.md

 In fact,
 there is usually a program in between called a **command shell**.
-What the user types goes into the shell;
-it figures out what commands to run and orders the computer to execute them.
-Note, the reason why the shell is called *the shell*: it encloses the operating system in order to hide some of its complexity and make it simpler to interact with.
+What the user types goes into the shell, which then figures out what commands to run and orders the computer to execute them.
+Note, the shell is called *the shell* because it encloses the operating system in order to hide some of its complexity and make it simpler to interact with.

 A shell is a program like any other.
 What's special about it is that its job is to run other programs